40843245/MyGame/My Puzzle/Chomp Variant/JChomp/JChomp intro.md

 and are right e2 columns are BOTH exist (See the NOTE 1st point).
 For more details, see my examples in my note (.docx file)

-3.Pay a lot of attetntion of directions and coordinations.
+3. Pay a lot of attetntion of directions and coordinations.
 From up to down, the row and x-axis value are changed.
 When x-axis value increase 1 unit, the next row are increased by 1.
 From left to right, the col and y-axis value are changed.
 When y-axis value increase 1 unit, the next column are increased by 1.
 It is applied here and in my code.